Hansgrohe Faucets Review & Rating Updated: 03/25/18

 Better known worldwide for its innovative and impeccable hand showers (it is the oldest and largest and probably the best hand shower company in the world), Hansgrohe also makes an excellent, high-quality and stylish lines of faucets.

 Hansgrohe was owned and managed by members of the Grohe family, descendants of the founder, Hans Grohe, until 2002 when a majority stake in the company was sold to

-In 2012 the company changed its corporate form from Hansgrohe AG (Aktiengesellschaft, a German stock corporation) to Hansgrohe SE (Societas Europaea), which is a new form of pan-European corporation chartered directly under the European Union.
+In 2012 the company changed its corporate form from Hansgrohe AG (Aktiengesellschaft, a German stock corporation) to Hansgrohe SE (Societas Europaea), which is a new form of a pan-European corporation chartered directly under the European Union.